bomonike/bomonike.github.io/x402-rust.md

 I've been searching for <strong>sample code</strong> and step-by-step to make that happen, such that wee mortals can just change secrets and it works.
 We can they study the inner workings.

+<a target="_blank" href="https://www.youtube.com/watch?v=_a9hrASXekc">VIDEO</a>: Unlike web apps using Electron, Rust Tauri or Iced or Floem interacts directly with the GPU, so Rust runs fundamentally faster.

 But so far I've only seen deep dive tutorials that tell me to first learn <strong>Axum web servers</strong> and API calls from the ground up.
-It's like I ask to rent an apartmentment and I'm told "first learn how to find ingredients for concrete".
+It's like I ask to rent an apartmentment and I'm told "first learn how to find ingredients to make concrete".

-So here's what I've learned so far.
-I'm not bitter to learn from the ground up because I wanted to the Rust programming language well anyway.
-And I wanted to learn to use EU compute resources such as Herzner.
+So here's what I've learned so far ... because I want to learn the Rust programming language well.
+And I wanted to use both local and cloud resources such as Hertzner based in Germany.

 <hr />